BeginnersBook

 Example 3: Sorting an ArrayList in Descending order

 In this program, we are sorting the given ArrayList in descending order.
-To sort an ArrayList in descending order, we just have to pass the Collection.reverseOrder() as a second parameter in the Collections.sort() method as shown below.
-Similarly, we can sort an ArrayList of integer type in descending order as well.
+To sort an ArrayList in descending order, we need to pass Collection.reverseOrder() as a second parameter in the Collections.sort() method as shown below.
+The same way, we can sort an ArrayList of integer type in descending order as well.

 import java.util.*;